Not Fade Away (film)

-Not Fade Away is a 2012 American drama film directed by David Chase.
+Not Fade Away is a 2012 American coming-of-age drama film written, directed and co-produced by David Chase.
+The subject of the film is a young man's struggles with a difficult family life and his efforts to launch a music career during the Vietnam War.

 Plot

 In 1960s suburban New Jersey, a group of friends form a rock band and try to make it big.

-In his late teens, Doug Damiano lives with his father, Pat, who suffers from psoriasis and is physically rough with Doug; his mother, Antoinette, who frequently grows hysterical and threatens suicide; and his sister, Evelyn.
+In his late teens, Doug Damiano lives with his father, Pat, who has psoriasis and is physically rough with Doug; his mother, Antoinette, who frequently grows hysterical and threatens suicide; and his sister, Evelyn.
 Doug sees his friend Gene Gaunt singing and playing lead guitar for a band in high school, and resolves to join the band to earn the affections of Grace Dietz.
 He gets his chance when the band's drummer, Schindewulf, is drafted to go to Vietnam.

 In the wake of the "British Invasion", Gene is trying to remodel his band after the Beatles and the Rolling Stones, and he believes Doug is suited to this style.
 After an awkward bass player loses his position, the core of the band is Doug, Gene, and their friend Wells.
 Wells plays rhythm guitar, and Doug plays drums and sings backup vocals.

 At a party Gene accidentally swallows a joint while trying to smoke it and is unable to sing.
 Doug takes over on lead vocals, and the band members later agree that he is superior to Gene.
 Gene feels threatened by Doug and tries to keep the spotlight on himself.
 Doug tells his father that he intends to join the army and get an ROTC scholarship, but abandons these plans after the Vietnam War begins.
 He drops out of college to pursue his musical career full-time, causing a rift between himself and Pat.

 Eventually Doug gets involved with Grace, but their relationship suffers when Wells reveals that Grace used to fellate him and others regularly.
 Doug and Grace have an argument in which she wrongly accuses him of sleeping with her sister, Joy.
 During a concert, Gene juggles firecrackers in protest of the war, but fumbles and burns his scalp, humiliating himself and the band.
 Doug goes to Gene's house to formally kick him out of the band, and Gene beats him up until his father intervenes.